The Vintage School dress is reminiscent of an Edwardian school dress, with a sailor type collar, dropped waist bodice, fancy sleeves and cuffs.

 -Additional lace, ribbon or rick rack trims as desired

--For both versions you will need 9½ inches of anti snag Velcro ® for the back fastening, or four small snaps/buttons if you prefer not to use Velcro.
+-For both versions you will need 9½ inches of anti snag hook and loop tape for the back fastening, or four small snaps/buttons if you prefer not to use hook and loop tape.

 Skill Level: Easy to Intermediate